morris282001/Design-and-Analysis-of-Algorithms-Lab/README.md

-# In this repository i have added codes of several algorithmic clockrime problems that i did while attending the Data analysis and algorithms lab at my college.
+# In this repository i have added codes of several algorithmic clocktime problems that i did while attending the Data analysis and algorithms lab at my college.